mrb/mrb.github.com/_posts/2013-05-20-adventures-in-GC-pedagogy.markdown

 2. Students write limited Racket programs which are translated by the runtime and executed by a *mutator* which interacts with the system memory through the *student implemented collector.*
 3. The provided heap is visualized, giving students access to an interactive map which includes the ability to follow pointer references and see the memory layouts students have implemented in a realized form.

 Racket is an excellent choice for this kind of experiment and the authors of the framework have worked diligently to provide a smooth experience for students, leveraging some awesome features along the way.
-One of the most compelling implementation details of the framework is how they provide automatic <a href="en.wikipedia.org/wiki/A-normal_form">A-normal form</a> program transformation through the use of <a href="http://docs.racket-lang.org/reference/contmarks.html">continuation marks</a> and other language features to "re-route" memory allocations to the student designed *collector*.
-I have provided an example of this below. <a href="http://docs.racket-lang.org/reference/contracts.html">Contracts</a> are also employed to ensure that all of the appropriate functions have been implemented.
+One of the most compelling implementation details of the framework is how they provide automatic <a href="en.wikipedia.org/wiki/A-normal_form">A-normal form</a> program transformation for input programs, and through the use of <a href="http://docs.racket-lang.org/reference/contmarks.html">continuation marks</a> and other language features can "re-route" memory allocations to the student designed heap and *collector*.
+I have provided an example of this below. <a href="http://docs.racket-lang.org/reference/contracts.html">Contracts</a> are also employed to ensure that all of the implemented functions cannot "cheat" by, for example, allocating complex data structures on the student heap directly without laying them out on their own.

 {% highlight clojure %}
 ;; This small program
-#lang plai/mutator
+#lang plai/mutator ;; Tell Racket to use the 'mutator' language
-(allocator-setup "mrbcollector.rkt" 128)
+(allocator-setup "mrbcollector.rkt" 128) ;; Set up an allocator with 128 spaces
-(define (incr-list lst)
- (if (empty? lst) empty
+(define (incr-list lst) ;; A simple function and function call (if (empty? lst) empty
  (cons (+ 1 (first lst)) (incr-list (rest lst))))) (incr-list '(1 2 3 4 5))

-;; Expands (partially, at least) to the below
+;; Expands (partially, at least) to the below.
+Notice the 'set-collector' ;; calls and the invocation of the gui in particular.
 (module mutator plai/mutator
   (#%module-begin
    (begin